Guides to Use and Posting of Comments (9/26/24)

 • Please Keep the Comments Relevant to the Blog Entry.

 Most often, readers will be able to get to a comment only by first reading the blog entry.
 If your comment is not relevant to the blog entry, a number of readers may never read it.
 I presume that you are posting the comment to have readers read the comment and, if appropriate, engage in the discussion.
-Hence, by posting the comment under the -- or at least a - relevant blog entry, you will have a better chance of reaching the largest audience.
+Hence, by posting the comment under the a relevant blog entry, you will have a better chance of reaching the largest audience.

 • Please Keep the Discussion Civil.